flowdock/api-docs/docs/scim.md

 ## Users resource

-The users resource provides information about the users in your Flowdock organization.
+The users resource provides information about the users in your CA Flowdock organization.
 The API can only be used to access and modify users that have SSO enabled.
 Accounts that don't have a linked SSO identity (such as bots) will not be listed.

 ### SCIM identifiers

-Flowdock assumes that the `userName` is the user's email address and uses that same email address as the `externalId`.
+CA Flowdock assumes that the `userName` is the user's email address and uses that same email address as the `externalId`.

 ### Index